-Bari is the regional capital of Puglia, also known as Apulia.
+Bari is the regional capital of Puglia, Italy also known as Apulia.
 The fascinating history, incredible coast line and local cuisine is what might bring you here.
 In fact there’s much more to capture.

 - Remember Italian people take a riposo (siesta), which means most of the shops and restaurants opens early morning for 3-4 hours and then reopen late afternoon around 6 pm.
 Open hours are posted at most Italian shops and sightseeing attractions.